Weed Management In Midsouthern U.S. Rice Production

 Texas has been facing challenges in rice production for several years.
 Producers have had years of preventive planting due to drought and water shortages.
 In 2017 however, all rainfall records were broken.
 This program will show cultural practices being adapted by Texas Rice Producers under these varying conditions.

 Mock graduated with a Bachelor of Science degree in Animal Science from Texas A&M in 1977.
 He has been doing consulting for the past 36 years, while also raising a small amount of rice and soybeans on the family farm with his son who is now in charge of that operation.
 Mock also serves on the Board of Directors for Gulf Coast Water Authority, Texas Rice Improvement Association and the industry panel for Texas Rice Research Foundation.

 Provisiaª Herbicide For The Provisia Rice System

 Technical Service Representative, BASF Corporation

-Dr. Bob Scott
+Presented by Dr. Bob Scott

 Extension Weed Scientist, University of Arkansas

-Dr. M.O.
-Way
+Presented by Dr. M.O.
+(MO) Way

 Professor of Entomology, Texas AgriLife Research & Extension Center